pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 As a simple example, suppose we have a feature with a button such that when you tap it, it starts a timer that counts up until you reach 5, and then stops.
-This can be accomplished using the ``EffectPublisher/run(priority:operation:catch:file:fileID:line:)`` helper, which provides you with an asynchronous context to operate in and can send multiple actions back into the system:
+This can be accomplished using the ``EffectPublisher/run(priority:operation:catch:file:fileID:line:)`` helper on ``EffectTask``, which provides you with an asynchronous context to operate in and can send multiple actions back into the system:

 ```swift
 struct Feature: ReducerProtocol {